Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- At home this season, Tennessee is 4-1 overall and 3-2 against the spread.
+- At home this year, Tennessee is 3-2 against the spread and 4-1 overall.

-- Tennessee has hit the over twice in five home games this season.
+- In five home games this year, Tennessee has gone over the total twice.

-- Houston has one win against the spread, and is 0-5 overall, on the road.
+- Houston is 0-5 overall, with only one win against the spread, away from home.

-- This year, in five away games, Houston has gone over the total once.
+- In five road games this season, Houston has hit the over once.

 Powered by Data Skrive.